Acting as an Agent of God’s Love in Domestic Abuse Care

-For more information on how to compassionately and competently care for those caught up in an abusive or destructive relationship, we invite you to attend the domestic abuse track at the ABC National Conference and/or pre-order When Home Hurts: A Guide for Responding Wisely to Domestic Abuse in Your Church at christiancounseling.com.
+For more information on how to compassionately and competently care for those caught up in an abusive or destructive relationship, you can order When Home Hurts: A Guide for Responding Wisely to Domestic Abuse in Your Church at christiancounseling.com.

 Posted on July 21, 2021